designanderror/Kubernetes-Minikube-Cheatsheet/README.md

-# Minikube-Cheatsheet - Kali Linux
+# Minikube-Cheatsheet - Kali / Ubuntu

-This repository contains Installation of Minikube over Kali Linux and some basic commands to play around with minikube.
+This repository contains Installation of Minikube over Kali / Ubuntu and some basic commands to play around with minikube.

-**Make sure you have 4 processor cores 4 GB of RAM and atleast 50 GB of space allocated to Kali Linux Virtual Machine**
+**Make sure you have 4 processor cores 4 GB of RAM and atleast 25 GB of space allocated to Kali / Ubuntu  Virtual Machine**

 ## Creating and adding a new user